The chemodynamical memory of a major merger in a NIHAO-UHD Milky Way analogue -- I. A golden thread through time and space: Discussion

 \subsection{Selection effects of accreted stars in integrals of motion space}

 Our investigations in Section~\ref{sec:analysis_dynamic_properties} showed that the true extent of accreted stars in the simulated Milky Way analogue extends far into the inner galaxy, which is dominated by in-situ stars.
-This dominance explains why current observational research on the extent of accreted stars has identified a rather sharp transition at specific orbit energies or radial actions between in-situ and accreted stars of the \textit{GSE} \citep{Helmi2018, Feuillet2021, Monty2024}.
+This dominance explains why current observational research on the extent of accreted stars has identified a rather sharp transition at specific orbital energies or radial actions between in-situ and accreted stars of the \textit{GSE} \citep{Helmi2018, Feuillet2021, Monty2024}.

 However, our results show that significantly more accreted stars are present with energies and radial actions below the observationally suggested limits in $E$ \citep{Helmi2018, Monty2024} and $J_R$ \citep{Feuillet2020, Feuillet2021}.
 Importantly, we find and of the accreted stars in regions that are dominated by in-situ stars on these low-energy orbits.
 The dynamical overlap of in-situ and accreted structures is significant and spectroscopic, that is, chemical insights are needed to separate in-situ from accreted stars \citep[for example][]{Das2020, Horta2021, Sestito2021, Buder2022}.
+A comparable behaviour has been found in the HESTIA cosmological simulations by \citet{Khoperskov2023b}, who showed that accreted stars penetrate deeply into the inner few kiloparsecs and overlap strongly with in-situ populations in $E$–$L_z$ space.

-While several accreted stars and even structures have been found in the inner Galaxy thanks to infrared spectroscopy \citep[for example][]{Horta2021}, this regions remains mostly out-of-reach for high-precision optical spectroscopy and partially even astrometry \citep{Queiroz2023}.
+While several accreted stars and even structures have been found in the inner Galaxy thanks to infrared spectroscopy \citep[for example][]{Horta2021}, these regions remains mostly out-of-reach for high-precision optical spectroscopy and partially even astrometry \citep{Queiroz2023}.